Why should I donate my baby's umbilical cord blood?

 If I don’t donate my baby’s umbilical cord blood, what happens to it?

-After delivery, the umbilical cord and placenta are no longer needed.
-Unless donated, the umbilical cord and stem cells it contains are discarded as medical waste.
+Unless donated, the placenta, umbilical cord, and stem cells they contain are discarded as medical waste.

 Are there alternatives to cord blood stem cells for patients who need transplants?